dhunt84971/CalendarNotes/README.md

 <img src="./screenshots/mysql_settings.png">

 Enter the required information and click on **TEST CONNECTION**.
 If the connection is successful then provided the user has the correct privileges simply click on the **CREATE TABLES** button.
 This will create the necessary tables for storing the notes and tasks.
-If you are connecting to an existing Calendar Notes database that already has the tables, then skip this step.
+If a connection is being made to an existing Calendar Notes database that already has the tables, then skip this step.
 The main advantage of using a MySQL databse is that the notes become accessible from multiple locations.
+Just install the Calendar Notes application on any number of computers and configure the MySQL connection.
+Now notes can be accessed from anywhere.

 ### Themes
 Several pre-configured themes are available from the application settings.
 Examples of each are displayed below: